Courses & Learning

 The Centre for Postgraduate Quaker Studies (CPQS), established in 1998, is the world’s leading centre for research into Quakers and Quakerism.

-Its staff teach and supervise in all areas of Quakerism including history, theology, sociology, and literary studies.
+Its staff teach and supervise in all areas of Quakerism including history, theology, sociology, literary studies and Quaker Values in Education.

-CPQS works with the University of Birmingham to deliver research supervision for the degrees of MA by Research and PhD, including a NEW MA by Research/ PhD opportunities with a focus on Quaker Values in Education (QVinE) starting in October 2015, and the University of Lancaster to offer the wholly online distance learning Postgraduate Certificate in Quaker Studies and MA in Quakerism in the Modern World.
+CPQS works with the University of Birmingham to deliver research supervision for the degrees of MA by Research and PhD, including a MA by Research/ PhD opportunities with a focus on Quaker Values in Education (QVinE) starting in October 2015, and the University of Lancaster to offer the wholly online distance learning Postgraduate Certificate in Quaker Studies and MA in Quakerism in the Modern World.

 - There are over 40 students enrolled in CPQS programmes and its staff are amongst the leading scholars in their fields.